dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`FCST_VAR_LIST` instead.

    FCST_VAR_LIST
      Specify the values of the FCST_VAR column in the MET .stat file to use.
-This is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  StatAnalysis

    FCST_UNITS_LIST
      Specify the values of the FCST_UNITS column in the MET .stat file to use.
-This is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  StatAnalysis